EdidiongEsu/EdidiongEsu/README.md

 # Hi there 👋.
 I am Edidiong.
 #### I am a Data Scientist and Business Intelligence Analyst with experience working on a variety of data projects.
-I am currently a Data Analyst for Leadway Pensure where I am using a data first approach to optimize and improve customer experience.
+I am an experienced Data Analyst skilled in leveraging Python, SQL, and Visualization tools to create actionable insights.
+I'm expanding my skills into Data Engineering, gaining hands-on experience in designing and implementing data pipelines using Airflow, GCP, Mage, DBT, docker, etc. I have a proven track record in delivering impactful data projects and am committed to continuous learning and growth in the field.

 ## **👨‍💻 Top Technologies**